lag/clanning/README.md

 python download_images.py
 ```

-7. In another window, run the web server.
+7. In that other window, run the web server.

 ### Running the Web Server